 The study programme contains 120 credits, spread over four semesters of twelve weeks each.
-The compulsory part of the master’s programme consists of 15 credits on basic life science courses, 21 credits on general biomedical engineering topics (biomedical imaging, bio-electronics, biomaterials, biomechanics and medical physics), 24 credits on courses relating to medical devices and 12 courses on health care.
-There is substantial attention for project work in teams.
+The compulsory part of the master’s programme consists of 15 credits on basic life science courses, 24 credits on biomedical engineering technology (biomedical imaging, bio-electronics, biomaterials, biomechanics, medical physics and neuromodulation and imaging), 21 credits on courses relating to medical devices and 12 credits on courses on health care.
+There is substantial attention for project work in teams on medical product design and in the hospital.
 The remaining 48 credits are evenly split over a master’s dissertation and elective courses to be taken from one or more of our specialisation tracks in medical devices or health care.

 The Master’s dissertation is the tailpiece of the programme.
 The dissertation consists of a substantial original task of a high scientific level, to be elaborated individually by the student (surrounded and supported, however, by a research team), and thus with a high degree of independence.
 It is via this independent work and the written and oral dissertation report that the student demonstrates his or her capability to get familiar with a relevant biomedical engineering problem, study the problem on a high scientific level, and to report on the subject in diverse manners (master’s dissertation, poster, oral public presentation).